 Depending on requirements controllers can be set up to manage multiple components and recipes.
 Systems can be designed for Loss-in-Weight dosing or Gain-in-Weight systems.

 These bin dischargers become necessary and are particularly advantageous in the presence of products that clog with low fluidity, or if the installation is in a confined space.
+They allows to feed the dosing screw in a constant and uniform way over time.

 These are particularly suited for moving and dosing granular products in bulk in piles or fragile substances that could be damaged if moved on a spiral or screw conveyor.
 The vibration is obtained with electromagnets.
 They are widely used in the chemical, pharmaceutical, food and plastic industry, installed on the packaging machines.
 Thanks to a special controller with vibrating feeders, it is possible to set the capacity and thus regulate the dosage of the ingredients in an accurate and reliable way.